Is a chin implant an option?

 Hard to tell exactly how you are aligned by your photo but it looks to me that you would be an excellent candidate for a chin implant.
 The implant will also help improve the appearance of your neck.
 Think of your chin as being the center pole for a tent; if the pole is in the correct position the tent canvas is taut, should you remove some of the pole the tent will sag.
 I would personally do your implant first and see how you look.
 Always easy to add neck sculpting should it be necessary.
 By the way in my practice these procedures are routinely done under local anesthesia with oral sedation.
 See an experienced facial aesthetic specialist and I'm sure you will have a positive result.
 Good luck!

 To improve the receding chin and moderate chin implant should be inserted through sub mental approach under local anesthesia.
 The further complement augmentation of the chin, a neck lift with liposuction would accomplish sculpting at the jawline.
-For many examples of the combination of neck lift and chin implant please see the link below

 You would greatly benefit from chin augmentation possibly combined with neck liposuction.
 An imlant would be the simplest way to augment the chin.